kitodo/kitodo-production/README.md

 ### Dependencies

 Available dependencies are fetched from Maven Central.
 Further dependencies (not available in Maven Central) are located in Kitodo/src/main/webapp/WEB-INF/lib.
-The only thing that is not shipped is a Tomcat specific servlet API.
-This should come along with the Tomcat distribution you are building against.
+Two things that are not shipped are a Tomcat specific servlet API and an ElasticSearch server.
+First thing should come along with the Tomcat distribution you are building against.
+Second, you need to download by yourself from [ElasticSearch 5.1.1](https://www.elastic.co/downloads/past-releases/elasticsearch-5-1-1) and start before Maven build.
+On the Windows system ElasticSearch starts after open elasticsearch.bat file from bin folder.
+Additional information about running of ElasticSearch can be found [here](https://www.elastic.co/downloads/elasticsearch).

 ### Vanilla build using Maven